Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

 Johannes Fink is a Professor of Polymer Chemistry at Montanuniversität Leoben in Styria, Austria.
 Dr. Fink teaches macromolecular chemistry.
 His career spans for more than thirty years in the field of polymers, including characterization, flame retardancy and pyrolysis of polymers.
-Johannes has published multiple books and articles, including Petroleum Engineer’s Guide to Oil Field Chemicals and Fluids, 2nd Edition, Water-Based Chemicals and Technology for Drilling, Completion, and Workover Fluids and Hydraulic Fracturing Chemicals and Fluids Technology, all published by Elsevier.
+Johannes has published multiple books and articles, including Petroleum Engineer’s Guide to Oil Field Chemicals and Fluids, Second Edition, Water-Based Chemicals and Technology for Drilling, Completion, and Workover Fluids and Hydraulic Fracturing Chemicals and Fluids Technology, Second Edition, all published by Elsevier.

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.